Translation of sacudida in English:

 nombre femenino/feminine noun

-- 1 1.1 (agitando) shake, shaking; (golpeando) beating les dio una buena sacudida a las toallas she shook the towels out vigorously, she gave the towels a good shake o shaking 1.2 (de un terremoto) tremor; (de una explosión) blast; (de un tren, coche) jerk, jolt, lurch el carromato avanzaba dando sacudidas the wagon bumped o jolted o lurched along 1.3 [familiar/colloquial] (descarga) electric shock
+- 1 1.1 (agitando) shake, shaking; (golpeando) beating les dio una buena sacudida a las toallas she shook the towels out vigorously, she gave the towels a good shake o/or shaking 1.2 (de un terremoto) tremor; (de una explosión) blast; (de un tren, coche) jerk, jolt, lurch el carromato avanzaba dando sacudidas the wagon bumped o jolted o lurched along 1.3 [familiar/colloquial] (descarga) electric shock

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.

 Most popular in Australia

 Most popular in Spain